matt-savvy/blog/posts/2024/12-28-Things-to-Learn-and-Tech-to-Try-in-2025.md

   title: "Things to Learn and Tech to Try in 2025",
   author: "Matt",
   tags: ~w(),
-  description: "Things to focus on and tech to try next year."
+  description: "My personal list of things I'd like to give attention to in the coming year."
 }

 ---

 Now that we're in the last few days of 2024, it's a good time to take a step back and think about what we want to focus on in the next year.
+When it comes to programming and technology, this is my personal list of what I'd like to give attention to in 2025.

 ## Computer Systems / Computer Architecture